hansklav/Fractals-in-Oberon-07/Sierpinski-Sieve/README.md

 # Sierpinski’s sieve for Oberon System V5 and the POSIX console

-In 1915 the Polish mathematician [Wacław Sierpiński](https://mathshistory.st-andrews.ac.uk/Biographies/Sierpinski/) published about his triangle, which in its limit form has a surface of zero.
+In 1915 the Polish mathematician [Wacław Sierpiński](https://mathshistory.st-andrews.ac.uk/Biographies/Sierpinski/) published about his triangle, which in its limit form has an area of zero.

 Its algorithm is as follows:
 1. Take a triangle